schalkje/FamilyWall/design/night-mode.md

 - Provide a one-tap Dismiss to hide the live view immediately; long-press exits Night Mode entirely

 ## 4. Privacy & Safety
-- Processing is local by default; no frames uploaded or stored without explicit opt-in
+- Processing is local by default; no frames uploaded without explicit opt-in
-- Recording is off by default; if enabled:
+- Recording is on by default; if enabled:
-  - Use a rolling buffer (e.g., 10–30 s) and allow a "save" gesture
+  - Use a rolling buffer (e.g., 10–30 s)
   - Let users choose retention days and storage location
 - Show a clear visual indicator when the live camera is on-screen
-- Guest Mode: temporarily disable recording

 ## 5. Configuration
 - Bedtime schedule per weekday, with holiday overrides